Transgender People and Gender Expression

 Intersex is an umbrella term which refers to individuals who are born with sex characteristics (such as chromosomes, internal and external reproductive organs, and/or hormonal structure) that do not strictly fit into the typical definitions of male or female, or that belong to both at the same time.

 Most individuals who are intersex do not identify as transgender, however some intersex people may also be transgender.
 A transgender identity is a personal affiliation, rather than a label that should be placed onto an individual.

 Support for Trans People

 Transgender people are frequently misunderstood by society, and as a result may experience struggles with access to services, employment and finding other trans people for support and friendship.
 The good news is that there are supports available.

-We at the LGBT Helpline are here to listen in confidence and without judgment every day of the week.
+We at LGBT Ireland are here to listen in confidence and without judgment every day of the week through our LGBT Helpline on freephone 1800 929 539.
 There is also an organisation called TENI (Transgender Equality Network Ireland) who works to support and advocate for transgender people.
-TENI’s website is full of information and referrals, check it out on www.teni.ie
+TENI’s website is full of information and referrals, check it out at www.teni.ie.

 For Transgender Social and Support groups nationwide, please click here or click on the image below: